Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Introduction

 The remainder of this manuscript is structured as follows.
 First, in Sec.~\ref{sec:wl_sampling} we give an overview of the WL sampling algorithm.
 Subsequently, in Sec.~\ref{sec:parallel_implementation}, we discuss the various means by which the algorithm may be parallelised.
-Following on from this, in Sec. \ref{sec:bw_model_implementation} we present the model system used for benchmarking---a high-entropy alloy---and how it was implemented, along with a brief reprise of metrics for assessing parallel efficiency with respect to number of sub-domains and walkers.
-Proceeding, in Sec.~\ref{sec:results}, we present results comparing the efficiency of parallelism schemes in the context of a benchmark model system, both in isolation and in combination.
-Finally, in Sec.~\ref{sec:conclusions_and_recommendations}, we conclude with recommendations on which parallelisation scheme(s) to prioritise when implementing flat histogram Monte Carlo methods.
+Following on from this, in Sec.~\ref{sec:bw_model_implementation} we present the two model systems used for benchmarking---a high-entropy alloy and a binary alloy---and how they were implemented, along with a brief reprise of metrics for assessing parallel efficiency with respect to number of sub-domains and walkers.
+Proceeding in Sec.~\ref{sec:results}, we present results comparing the efficiency of parallelisation schemes in the context of a benchmark model system, both in isolation and in combination.
+Finally, in Sec.~\ref{sec:conclusions_and_recommendations}, we conclude with recommendations on which parallelisation scheme(s) to prioritise when implementing flat histogram MC methods.
 Throughout the paper we will note where we expect conclusions to be specific to the system and where they are more generally applicable.